annurdien/karat/README.md

 ## les contributions

-First of all, _merci beaucoup_ for considering participating to this joke, the Indonesian government will thank you later!
+First of all, _suwun_ for considering participating to this joke, the Indonesian government will thank you later!
 Feel free to throw in a few identifiers here and there, and open a pull-request against the `utama` (Indonesian for `main`) branch.